Here are five different outdoor workouts that can be done at any age, designed to firm and shape muscle while simultaneously shrinking fat cells.

 Most people don’t realize they have an exercise park nearby (they’re not always findable online).
 You have to ask around.

-I’ve seen people insist that there is no fitness park in their town, even though I happen to know of several outdoor gyms in their immediate area.
+I’ve seen people insist that there is no fitness park in their town, even though I know of several outdoor gyms in their immediate area.

 Exercise Park Workout 1